 Google also mentions standing out from the crowd by being a Google Trusted Store.
 Since Google stands behind merchants that have earned the Google Trusted Stores, one can only assume that Google will give these store additional weighting in their algorithms.

-As this is a significant change for e-commerce industry that has thrived on Google’s free platform, we at OperationROI are working hard to ensure that we are fully up to speed on the best way to handle this transition for our clients.
+As this is a significant change for the e-commerce industry that has thrived on Google’s free platform, we at OperationROI are working hard to ensure that we are fully up to speed on the best way to handle this transition for our clients.
 We want our clients to fully understand the impact of this change as well as the implications for their business.

 The official post by Google about this change can be found at http://goo.gl/snh8e.